ndrosato/eversolar-website-0725/wireframes-layouts.md

 **ISO Certification Highlight**
 - Badge: ISO 9001 certification logo
-- Text: "Every maintenance procedure follows our ISO 9001 certified quality management system"
+- Text: "Our approach is guided by the ISO 9001 standard for quality management best practices"
 - CTA: "Learn More About Our Process" link

 **Six-Step Process (Three-Column Grid, Two Rows)**